Archive for March, 2006

 With the exception of the wire strings, this instrument is entirely constructed out of LEGO parts(…) approximate 150 lbs. weight, and an estimated 100,000 LEGO piece count (…) It’s taken two years of theorizing, designing, collecting parts, building, testing, and rebuilding.

-It is true that, if you Read the rest of this article »
+It is true that, if you Continue reading Lego of Choice: Harpsichord

 The BioWall